2005 World Series of Poker

-The 2005 World Series of Poker opened play on June 2nd, continuing through the Main Event No Limit World Championship starting on July 7th.
-The conclusion of the Main Event on July 15th marked the close of play, and the largest prize in sports and/or television history at the time ($7,500,000) was awarded to the winner.
+The 2005 World Series of Poker opened play on June 2, continuing through the Main Event No Limit World Championship starting on July 7.
+The conclusion of the Main Event on July 15 marked the close of play, and the largest prize in sports and/or television history at the time ($7,500,000) was awarded to the winner.
 ESPN's broadcast began July 19th with coverage of WSOP Circuit Tournaments, and coverage of the Main Event began October 11th and ended November 15th.

 All events were held at the Rio All Suite Hotel and Casino with the exception of the final 2 days of the Main Event which were held at Binion's Horseshoe.
 This marked the last time the Main Event final table was held at Binion's Horseshoe.

 Events

+There were 42 preliminary events that awarded bracelets in the 2005 WSOP.
+Doyle Brunson and Johnny Chan both broke their tie with Johnny Moss and Phil Hellmuth to become the first players to win ten career bracelets.

 Main Event

 There were 5,619 entrants to the main event.
 Each paid $10,000 to enter what was the largest poker tournament ever played in a brick and mortar casino at the time.
 Many entrants won their seat in online poker tournaments.
 2004 Main Event champion Greg Raymer finished in 25th place in his title defense.